FCC Clears T-Mobile/Sprint Merger Deal

 "In the short term, this merger will result in the loss of potentially thousands of jobs," wrote Commissioner Geoffrey Starks.
 "In the long term, it will establish a market of three giant wireless carriers with every incentive to divide up the market, increase prices, and compete only for the most lucrative customers."

-In the states' lawsuit, lead by New York and California, state attorneys general argue that the merger will reduce competition and lead to increased costs for consumers.
+In the states' lawsuit, led by New York and California, state attorneys general argue that the merger will reduce competition and lead to increased costs for consumers.
 Their suit goes to trial in December.

 The T-Mobile and Sprint merger has been in the works since the Obama administration.
 But the Justice Department and FCC opposed the deal back in 2014.
 Regulators under the Trump administration have been more sympathetic.